rzymek/rzymek.github.io/content/post/excel-zip64.md

 Flag value `0x0008` ([little-endian](https://en.wikipedia.org/wiki/Little-endian)) means that the bit at offset 3 is set.
 This bit is a marker that Data Descriptor (EXT) will be written after the file data.
 Compression method `0x0008` means [DEFLATE](https://en.wikipedia.org/wiki/DEFLATE).

+TL;DR:
+Excel seem to require zip spec. version 4.5 in Local File Header if ZIP64 is used anywhere with this zip entry (Central directory file header or Data descriptor).
+When the zip (xlsx) is created on a OutputStream, files size and crc is not know at the time of writing Local file header.